Fact-sheet: Alcohol and the effects

 - Plan ahead: For example, how will you get home safely?
 Who will you call if you need help?

-- Eat before and while you are drinking: Eating slows your drinking pace and fills you up.
-If you have a full stomach, alcohol will be absorbed more slowly.
-But avoid salty snacks, which will make you thirsty.
+- Eat before and while you are drinking: If you have a full stomach, alcoholic drinks will be absorbed more slowly.
+Try to avoid salty snacks, which will make you thirsty.

-- One drink at a time: Don’t let people top up your drinks.
-It is hard to keep track of how much alcohol you have drunk.
+- Pace yourself and have one drink at a time: Don’t let people top up your drinks as it can make it hard to keep track of how much alcohol you have consumed.

 - Know what you are drinking: Not all drinks contain the same concentration of alcohol.
 Some drinks, such as the sweet flavoured ready-to-drink or pre-mixed spirits/wine, can be quite strong, even though they don’t taste like it.
 If you are not sure, read the label.

-- Try the low-alcohol alternative: A wide range of light beers are available.
+- Try the low-alcohol alternative: A wide range of light beers as well as some non-alcoholic beers are available.
 Low-alcohol or non-alcoholic wines are also becoming more available.
-Most places that serve cocktails also serve non-alcoholic versions.
+Most bars or pubs that serve cocktails also serve non-alcoholic versions (mocktails).

-- Stay busy: If you have something to do, it can take the focus away from drinking.
-Play pool, games, music or dance.
+- Stay busy: If you have something to do (such as playing pool, games, dancing or listening to music) it can take the focus away from drinking.

 If you are worried about your drinking, and would like help, information, counselling, advice and referral to treatment contact:

 - Your family doctor